 The Act came into operation on 1 April 2017, with a number of sections suspended from operation to provide for a smooth transition from the Development Act to the new Act.
-The Statutes Amendment (Planning, Development and Infrastructure) Act 2017 (also operational from 1 July 2017) helps to support the transfer of processes and rights granted under the current system, as each stage of the new system goes live.
+The Statutes Amendment (Planning, Development and Infrastructure) Act 2017 (also operational in part from 1 April 2017) helps to support the transfer of processes and rights granted under the current system, as each stage of the new system goes live.

 After passing through Parliament, the Act will now be introduced in stages over the next 3 years.

 The Act promises to change the way planning decisions are made in SA, including:

 Act provisions commencing from 1 April 2017

 The following provisions commenced operation on 1 April 2017:

 - objects, principles, and general responsibilities under the Act

 - the establishment of the new State Planning Commission, which will be established to act as the state’s principal planning advisory and development assessment body